yorku-ease/DataMigrationBenchmarkingTool/README.md

 - **Controller & Migration Engine**: Requires Docker.
 - **Logs Reporter**: Requires Docker, Python, and Pip.
 - **Databases**: Requires Docker.
-- **Management Server**: Requires Ansible.
+- **Management Server**: Requires Latest version of Ansible.
 This machine will host all source code and coordinate communication between all other machines in the system.

 Additionally, ensure the following: